base-org/pessimism/specs/ETL.md

 Oracles are responsible for collecting data from some external third party _(e.g, L1 geth node, L2 rollup node, etc.)_.
 As of now, oracle's are configurable through the use of a standard `OracleDefinition` interface that allows developers to write arbitrary oracle logic.
 The following key interface functions are supported/enforced:
 * `ReadRoutine` - Routine used for reading/polling real-time data for some arbitrarily configured data source
-* `BackTestRoutine` - _Optional_ routine used for backtesting between some starting and ending block heights.
+* `BackTestRoutine` - _Optional_ routine used for sequentially backtesting from some starting to ending block heights.

 Unlike other components, Oracle's actually employ _2 go routines_ to safely operate.
 This is because the definition routines are ran as a seperate go routine with a communication channel to the actual Oracle event loop.
 This is visualized below: